-- (13)(14) Require primary and secondary collector roads to be generally in the locations as shown on Precinct Plan 5, while allowing for variation, where it would achieve a better-connected street layout that integrates with the surrounding transport network - (14)(15) Require Encourage the design of new collector and local roads to be in general accordance with the road design and cross section details provided in I.12 Appendix 1: Beachlands South Precinct, and Road Design and Cross Section Details. - (15)(16) Ensure that development provides a local road network that achieves a highly connected street layout and integrates with the collector road network within the precinct, the surrounding transport network, and supports the safety and amenity of the open space and stream network. - (16)(17) Require Encourage streets to be attractively designed to appropriately provide for all modes of transport by: - (a) Providing a high standard of amenity for pedestrians in areas where higher volumes of pedestrians are expected; and - (b) Providing for and prioritising active modes with safe separated access for cyclists on primary and secondary collector roads that link key destinations in the precinct and connecting to the existing Beachlands township; and - (c) Providing for the safe and efficient movement of vehicles.
+(14) Require primary and secondary collector roads to be generally in the locations as shown on Precinct Plan 5, while allowing for variation, where it would achieve a

+- better-connected street layout that integrates with the surrounding transport network. - (15) Encourage the design of new collector and local roads to be in general accordance with the road design and cross section details provided in I.12 Appendix 1: Beachlands South Precinct, Road Design and Cross Section Details. - (16) Ensure that development provides a local road network that achieves a highly connected street layout and integrates with the collector road network within the precinct, the surrounding transport network, and supports the safety and amenity of the open space and stream network. - (17) Encourage streets to be attractively designed to appropriately provide for all modes of transport by: - (a) Providing a high standard of amenity for pedestrians in areas where higher volumes of pedestrians are expected; and - (b) Providing for and prioritising active modes with safe separated access for cyclists on primary and secondary collector roads that link key destinations; and - (c) Providing for the safe and efficient movement of vehicles.